 Call center software features vary; however, there are a few indispensable ones you should look for during your search.

 Even though the phone continues to be the most preferred channel, good call center software should also offer support via other communication channels like SMS, email, live chat, messaging app, and social media.
-A software’s multi-channel capability makes your company easily accessible to customers, allowing you to deliver support more efficiently.
+A call center software’s multi-channel capability makes your company easily accessible to customers, allowing you to deliver support more efficiently.

 Routing calls is a basic feature of any call center software.
 But if your company deals with a significant number of calls during peak hours, it’s crucial to look for one with automatic call distribution.
 It’s a skill-based routing feature assigning incoming calls based on the nature of the call and the agent’s area of expertise.
 It ensures that callers get connected to the right person, resulting in customer satisfaction and faster call resolution.